 When I first started doing the stippling I was having trouble with skipped stitches.
 I switched threads, but the problem persisted.
 So I checked out the troubleshooting menu to see what it said about skipped stitches.
 I changed the needle and problem solved!!

 Free motion open toe quilting foot “O”

-The open toe free motion foot for THE Dream Machine 2 allows for using decorative stitches, such as the zigzag stitch, for free motion quilting.
-This would also be the foot that to use for thread painting.
+The open toe free-motion foot for THE Dream Machine 2 allows for using decorative stitches, such as the zigzag stitch, for free motion quilting.
+This would also be the foot to use for thread painting.